Danton-class battleship: Armor

 The Danton-class ships were built with 6725 t of armor, 36 percent of their designed displacement and almost 1200 t more than their predecessors.
 Their waterline armored belt had a maximum thickness of 250 mm between the fore and aft turrets that reduced to 180 mm towards the bow and stern.
 The belt consisted of two strakes of armor, 4.5 m high, that covered the sides of the hull up to the main deck and extended 1.1 m below the normal waterline.
 Most of the lower armor plates tapered to a thickness of 80–100 mm along their bottom edge and the upper plates tapered to 220 mm amidships and down to 140 mm at the ends of the ship.
 The belt armour was backed by 80 mm of teak.
 It extended almost the entire length of the ship, with only the very stern unprotected.
 At the stern, the belt terminated in a 200 mm transverse bulkhead; the forward 154 mm transverse bulkhead connected the sides of the forward barbette to the belt.

 The main gun turrets had 340 mm of armor on their faces, 260 mm sides, and roofs of three layers of 24 mm mild-steel plates.
 Their barbettes were protected by 246 mm of armor which thinned to 66 mm below the upper protected deck.
 The secondary gun turrets had 225 mm faces, 188 mm sides, and a roof of three layers of 17 mm plates.
 The 240-millimeter turret barbettes had sides 154 to 148 mm.
 The front of the conning tower had armor 266 mm thick and its sides were 216 mm.
 The walls of its communication tube down to the fire-control center (poste central de tir) were 200 millimeters thick down to the upper protected deck.

-The ships had two protected decks (the pont blindée supérieur and the pont blindée inférieur (PBI)), each formed from triple layers of mild steel 15 mm or 16 mm thick.
+The ships had two protected decks (the pont blindé supérieur and the pont blindé inférieur (PBI)), each formed from triple layers of mild steel 15 mm or 16 mm thick.
 The lower of these, the PBI, curved downwards towards the sides of the hull to meet the torpedo bulkhead and the curved portion was reinforced by the substitution of a 40 mm plate of armor in lieu of the uppermost 15-millimeter plate of mild steel.
 The PBI also sloped downward toward the bow and was similarly reinforced to form an armored glacis.
 The Dantons had an internal anti-torpedo bulge 2 m deep along the side of the hull below the waterline.
 It was backed by a torpedo bulkhead that consisted of three layers of 15-millimeter armor plate.
 Inboard of the bulkhead were 16 watertight compartments, 12 of which were normally kept empty, but the 4 abreast the boiler rooms were used as coal bunkers.
 This system of protection had only mixed success in practice as Danton capsized in 40 minutes after two torpedo hits while Voltaire survived her two torpedoes.